These 19 Laws and Rights must be known to every Indian

-1. At the time of driving if your 100ml. blood contains more than 30mg. of alcohol then police can arrest you without a warrant.
+1. Motor Vehicle Act 1988, section -185, 202:- At the time of driving if your 100ml. blood contains more than 30mg. of alcohol then the police can arrest you without a warrant.

 image source:India Today

-2. No woman cannot be arrested before 6 A.M. and after 6 P.M.
+2. Criminal Procedure Code, Section 46:- No woman cannot be arrested before 6 A.M. and after 6 P.M.

 image source:ABP News

-3. A Police officer can’t refuse to lodge an FIR if he/she does so they could be jailed for up to 6 months to 1 year.
+3. Indian Penal Code, 166 A:- A Police officer can’t refuse to lodge an FIR if he/she does so they could be jailed for up to 6 months to 1 year.

 image source:India New Story

 This law also says that if the traffic police officer snatches the key from the car or motorcycle, it is illegal.
 You have the full right to launch a Legal proceeding against the officer.

 image source:Teekhi Mirchi

-10. As per the Hindu Marriage Act, 1955 (any husband or wife) may apply for divorce in the court on the basis of Adultery (physical relationship outside of marriage), physical and mental abuse, impotency, to leave home without information, to change Hindu religion and adopt other religion, insanity, incurable disease and no information about husband or wife for seven year.
+10. Hindu Marriage Act, Section -13: As per the Hindu Marriage Act, 1955 (any husband or wife) may apply for divorce in the court on the basis of Adultery (physical relationship outside of marriage), physical and mental abuse, impotency, to leave home without information, to change Hindu religion and adopt other religion, insanity, incurable disease and no information about husband or wife for seven-year.

-11. Only women police constable can arrest to women.
+11. Code of Criminal Procedure, 1973:- Only women police constable can arrest women.
 Male constable doesn’t have the right to arrest women.
 Women have the right to deny going to police stations after the 6 P.M. and before the 6 A.M.

-12. There are very few people who know that if their gas cylinder blasts during the cooking of food then the gas agency is liable to pay Rs.
+12. As per the Citizen Charter (Indian Oil Corporation website):- There are very few people who know that if their gas cylinder blasts during the cooking of food then the gas agency is liable to pay Rs.
 50 lakh to the victim as compensation.

-13. It would surprise you to know that if you take a gift from any company on the occasion of a festival, it falls into the category of bribery.
+13. Foreign Contribution Regulation Act (FCRA), 2010:- It would surprise you to know that if you take a gift from any company on the occasion of a festival, it falls into the category of bribery.
 You can also be sentenced to jail for this crime.

-15. Any Shop keeper can’t charge more than the printed price of any commodity but a consumer has the right to bargain for less than the printed price of a commodity.
+15. Maximum Retail Price Act, 2014:- Any Shop keeper can’t charge more than the printed price of any commodity but a consumer has the right to bargain for less than the printed price of a commodity.

 image source:Beijing Review

-17. If you are found involved in “obscene activity" at a public place, you can be imprisoned for 3 months.
-But in the absence of exact definition of obscene activity police has always misused this act.
+17. Section 294 of the Indian Penal Code:- If you are found involved in “obscene activity" at a public place, you can be imprisoned for 3 months.
+But in the absence of an exact definition of obscene activity police have always misused this act.

 There must be a gap of at least 21 years between you (the adopter) and your adopted son.

-19. If you are living in Delhi then your land lord does not have the right to forcefully vacate your house without giving prior notice to you.
+19. Delhi Rent Control Act, 1958, Section 14:- If you are living in Delhi then your landlord does not have the right to forcefully vacate your house without giving prior notice to you.